dagraham/etm-tk/etmTk/help/ITEMTYPES.md

 # + Task group

-A collection of related tasks, some of which may be prerequities for others.
+A collection of related tasks, some of which may be prerequisite for others.
 Task groups begin with a plus sign, `+`.

         + dog house
           @j pickup lumber and paint      &q 1